Mechanicsburg’s Duck Donuts expanding to Middle East

 Hamm believes it’s all thanks to their warm, made-to-order style.

-“What’s special about these donuts — when you come in, there are no donuts in a case, all the donuts are made to order,” said Hamm.
+“What’s special about these donuts, when you come in, there are no donuts in a case.
+All the donuts are made to order,” Hamm said.

 Mohammed Albaqami is the man taking the company globally.